 The methodology is complicated, but they linked this increase in exercise-induced autophagy to improvements in metabolism.
 For example, this cleaning out of old cells helps convert old muscle cells with poor glucose metabolism (diabetic-like) to younger-acting cells with a healthy, metabolic balance.
 Organs, including the pancreas and liver, also exhibited improved metabolism of glucose following exercise.

 These studies support the value of a regular exercise program for maintaining and improving your health.
 Of course, it’s important to consult with your health professional regarding what’s appropriate for your age, health and physical condition.
 He/she can also help you devise a healthy diet and determine the plant-derived nutrients that are best for you.

-Recently, a research team, from Harvard Medical School, University of California San Francisco, Italy’s Universita Politecnica delle Marche and Denmark’s Odense University, examined the relationship between skeletal muscle, exercise and age-associated obesity and diabetes.
+A research team, from Harvard Medical School, University of California San Francisco, Italy’s Universita` Politecnica delle Marche and Denmark’s Odense University, examined the relationship between skeletal muscle, exercise and age-associated obesity and diabetes.
 An article published in the weekly scientific journal Nature, summarizes their promising findings.

 Previous work identified the activation of a transcriptional factor, PGC1-alpha, in muscle as a prominent effect of exercise.
 The researchers were also aware of studies showing that mice, genetically modified with an over-expressing gene coding for PGC1-alpha, were resistant to age-associated obesity.

 The team hypothesized that muscle cells, during exercise, might be producing a substance that is secreted into the blood stream.
 They speculated this substance acts on other tissues, such as adipose tissue, to reduce fat cell content.